justin-mohr/justin-mohr.github.io/_pages/moopmsg.md

 <p align="justify">
 Often times I find myself waiting on large Stata do files to run.
 In Python, I like to check the status of my code using a Telegram bot.
 It allows me to know imediately if a long running script has finsihed or hit an unexpected error.
 Stata does not easily have this fuctionality. </p>
 <p align="justify">
-I wrote this  program for Stata.
+I wrote this  program, moopmsg, for Stata.
 It is easily called in your do file.
 It can send any string message and small files to your Telegram.
-You will need to make a bot and supply the API token from Telegram</p>
+You will need to make a bot and supply the API token from Telegram.
+The help file provides details on setting up your bot.</p>

 To download
 ~~~